Pinwheel Galaxy: Discovery

 Pierre Méchain, the discoverer of the galaxy, described it as a "nebula without star, very obscure and pretty large, 6' to 7' in diameter, between the left hand of Bootes and the tail of the great Bear.
 It is difficult to distinguish when one illuminates the [grating] wires."

 William Herschel wrote in 1784 that the galaxy was one of several which "...in my 7-, 10-, and 20-feet [focal length] reflectors shewed a mottled kind of nebulosity, which I shall call resolvable; so that I expect my present telescope will, perhaps, render the stars visible of which I suppose them to be composed."

-Lord Rosse observed the galaxy in his 72-inch-diameter Newtonian reflector during the second half of the 19th century.
+Lord Rosse observed the galaxy with his 72-inch-diameter Newtonian reflector during the second half of the 19th century.
 He was the first to make extensive note of the spiral structure and made several sketches.

 Though the galaxy can be detected with binoculars or a small telescope, to observe the spiral structure in a telescope without a camera requires a fairly large instrument, very dark skies, and a low-power eyepiece.